proven-tactics-optimize-local-directory-listings

 Beyond dedicated directory management platforms, several complementary tools can enhance your local SEO effectiveness:

 Google Search Console provides invaluable insights into how your business appears in search results, including which queries trigger your listings and your click-through rates.
-It also alerts you to potential technical issues that might impact your visibility.
+According to Google’s official SEO documentation, it also alerts you to potential technical issues that might impact your visibility.

 Google Analytics helps you understand how directory traffic converts once users reach your website.
 By setting up proper UTM parameters for your directory listings, you can track which directories drive the most valuable traffic to your business.